Shubham86850/Create-And-Mint-Token/README.md

 **Create the Smart Contract:**

-Create a new file named "Create And Mint Token.sol".
+Create a new file named "My Token.sol".

 Copy and paste the provided smart contract code into the file.